-From Inawashiro Station, there is about one bus per hour via the eastern trailhead of the Goshikinuma walking trail (Goshikinuma Iriguchi bus stop, 五色沼入口, 30 minutes, 770 yen) to Urabandai's town center, from where half of the buses continue on to the western trailhead of the walking trail (Urabandai Kogen Eki bus stop, 裏磐梯高原駅, 35 minutes, 900 yen) and the other half to the Kyukamura Urabandai (Site Station-mae bus stop, サイトステーション前, 45 minutes, 900 yen).
+From Inawashiro Station, there is about one bus per hour via the eastern trailhead of the Goshikinuma walking trail (Goshikinuma Iriguchi bus stop, 五色沼入口, 30 minutes, 770 yen) and Urabandai's town center to the western trailhead of the walking trail (Urabandai Kogen Eki bus stop, 裏磐梯高原駅, 35 minutes, 900 yen).

 From Kitakata Station, buses depart approximately once every two hours to the western trailhead of the Goshikinuma walking rail (Urabandai Kogen Eki bus stop, 60 minutes, 1230 yen), the town center and the eastern trailhead of the walking trail (Goshikinuma Iriguchi bus stop, 65 minutes, 1340 yen).